JuliaReach/dev/Tools.md

 **Context.** In our organization we use different tools to develop the work.
-This file describe the main tools that are used and also list some best practices.
+This file describes the main tools that are used and also list some best practices.

 ## Github